jtara1/dictation/README.md

 - [ ] better default hotkeys
 - [x] package as a nix flake
 - [ ] self-hosted server to run nerd-dictation with pulseaudio socket protocol changed to tcp?
+- [ ] other projects and APIs that offer speech to text?

 ## Alternatives